kingandmcgaw/kingandmcgaw.github.io/_posts/2013-04-21-why-dont-other-industries-use-version-control.md

 > Product designer 2: Well, all the major 3D / 2D design packages - especially the parametric ones - do this in some form.
 Although it's all controlled by the software.
 The packages are expensive and generally these part management components add to the price.

 > Product designer 1: We've never used these tools at (redacted - major Australian electrical manufacturer) it would be so difficult to get our factories to abide by the procedures.
-Generally you just run an assembly and swap out old parts for new as it develops pretty sure the engineering departments at (redacted - major European electrical manufacturer) had a dedicated admin guy who would administer the 3D files.
+Generally you just run an assembly and swap out old parts for new as it develops.
+Pretty sure the engineering departments at (redacted - major European electrical manufacturer) had a dedicated admin guy who would administer the 3D files.
 BEST JOB EVER."

 I guess there is some way to go, but I can't help but think of the benefits that would be a massive benefit if there was a meaningful (and non-proprietary) way to incorporate version control into their development processes.